bait509-ubc/BAIT509/class_meetings/cm03-local.md

 The last chunk of time for today's class meeting will be used for "lab time".
 The instruction part of today is over.

-- I recommend getting acquainted with RStudio and Jupyter notebooks if you haven't already, and ideally, get `git` running locally.
-This is in the "Lab" section of last time ([html](/cm01-intro.html#lab-tooling-part-2), [md](/cm01-intro.md#lab-tooling-part-2)).
+- I recommend getting acquainted with RStudio and Jupyter notebooks (or some other way to interact with python) if you haven't already, and ideally, get `git` running locally.
+Instructions live in the "Lab" section of Class Meeting 01.
+    - Note!
+Using `git` is optional in this course!
+There is a learning curve, but learning it pays dividends.
+Just drag-and-drop your in-class work files to your github repo.
+    - Using RMarkdown is also optional.
+Use plain R scripts if you prefer.
 - Work on your first assignment.
 A TA and I will be around to help.